muurt/pyreworker/README.md

 **Pyreworks** center bot, running the Auto-Mod, handling tickets and even more.

-- This version is private, however; code snippets will be modified to be used in future commissions, this is only allowed for "**Pyreworks**" employees.

 # Dependencies

 This bot uses **MongoDB** and **Prisma** for the database functions.